cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/least-connections.md

 # Least connections steering

-**Least connections steering** allows you to route traffic to pools that currently have the fewest number of idel or active connections.
+**Least connections steering** allows you to route traffic to pools that currently have the fewest number of idle or active connections.

-This steering policy selects a pool by taking into consideration `random_steering` weights, as well as each pool's number connections.
+This steering policy selects a pool by taking into consideration `random_steering` weights, as well as each pool's number of connections.
 Pools with more connections are weighted proportionately less in relation to others.

 Least connections steering is best to use if your pools are easily overwhelmed by a spike in concurrent requests.
 This steering method lends itself to applications that value server health above latency, geographic alignment, or other metrics.
 It takes into account the [pool's health status](/load-balancing/understand-basics/health-details/#how-a-pool-becomes-unhealthy), [adaptive routing](/load-balancing/understand-basics/adaptive-routing/), and [session affinity](/load-balancing/understand-basics/session-affinity/).

-{{<Aside type="note">}}
-Least connections steering can also be configured on a pool as an [origin steering policy](/load-balancing/understand-basics/traffic-steering/origin-level-steering/least-connections-origin/), taking into account connections counts and weights for origins within the pool.
-{{</Aside>}}

 ## Configure via the API